ambanum/pariscall.international/_includes/pages/texts/en/tracking.md

 - for discussions regarding specifically your support of the Call;
 - to send regular information about the Call through newsletters.

-You can request your personal data to be sent to you, updated or deleted at any time by [sending us an email](mailto:paris.call@diplomatie.gouv.fr?subject=Personal%20data).
+You can request your personal data to be sent to you, updated or deleted at any time by [sending us an email](mailto:paris.call@diplomatie.gouv.fr?subject=Personal%20data) or by postal mail to _Délégué général à la protection des données, 27 rue de la Convention, 75732 Paris Cedex 15, France_.

 _Please note that if through removal of all contact email addresses, we do not have any way to reach your organisation anymore, we may remove public mentions of your support._

+### Data retention

+- The email address you use to suggest events will only be kept for the time needed to confirm the event.
+- The email address you specify for newsletters will only be kept as long as you are subscribed to them.
+You can unsubscribe at any time through the link given at the bottom of each email.
+- The email address you specify as an official representative of your organization to confirm the support of the Call will be kept as long as your organization supports the Call.

 ### Data sharing

 We may share your contact information with event organisers for gatherings we organise, such as the Paris Peace Forum, so that they can invite your organisation.

 ## Visits tracking